Yankees vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nestor Cortes Jr. gets the nod for the New York Yankees on Saturday at Yankee Stadium against Chas McCormick and the Houston Astros.
-First pitch is at 1:05 PM ET for the third game of a four-game series.
+The Houston Astros will look to Yordan Alvarez for continued offensive production when they square off against Aaron Judge and the New York Yankees on Sunday, in the final game of a four-game series at Yankee Stadium.

-The Yankees are listed as +115 moneyline underdogs in this matchup with the favored Astros (-140).
-The total for the matchup has been listed at 8.5 runs.
+The Astros have been listed as +100 moneyline underdogs in this matchup with the Yankees (-120).
+The total is 9 runs for this contest.

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.